mitre/caldera/README.md

 Once confirmed, move to a browser at 127.0.0.1 and click into Chain mode.
 Click into the "facts" section and examine the available [fact sources](https://github.com/mitre/caldera/wiki/What-is-a-fact).
-Note that the _extensions_ fact source contains the file extensions that you will be hunting for.
+Note that the _built-in_ fact source contains the file extensions that you will be hunting for.

 Click into the "operations" section and start a new operation.
 Choose the "hunter" adversary and ensure that you select the fact source of extensions.
 By feeding these facts into the operation,